Actual exchange rates (AER)

 Adjusted IFRS operating profit based on longer-term investment returns.
 This alternative performance measure is reconciled to IFRS profit for the year in note B1.1 of the IFRS financial results and a fuller definition given in note B.1.2.

-Adjusted shareholders' equity represents the sum of Group IFRS shareholders’ equity and CSM, net of reinsurance (unless attaching wholly to policyholders) and tax.
-See note C 3.1 (B) and II(ii) of the additional information for reconciliation to IFRS shareholders' equity.
+Adjusted total comprehensive equity represents the sum of Group IFRS shareholders’ equity and contractual service margin (CSM), net of reinsurance (unless attaching wholly to policyholders), non-controlling interests and tax.

 Agency new business profit